-Robles works out with Nats, Tigers tab Boyd opening starter
+Pandemic MLB exhibition games have make-it-up-as-you-go feel

-The defending World Series champion Washington Nationals are happy to have their starting center fielder finally in camp and the Detroit Tigers have named their opening day starter.
+The defending World Series champion Washington Nationals were happy to have starting center Victor Robles back in camp.

-Teams around the league were beginning to make their final preparations Sunday for the start of the abbreviated baseball season.

-Washington is counting on having Victor Robles patrolling center field when Max Scherzer throws the first pitch of the season Thursday night against the New York Yankees at Nationals Park.

 Robles had his first official workout with the team on Sunday after being quarantined for two weeks because he came into contact with someone who tested positive for COVID-19.